peggyjs/peggy/README.md

 - `trace` — makes the parser trace its progress (default: `false`)
 - `grammarSource` — this object will be passed to any `location()` objects as the `source` property (default: `undefined`).
-This object will be used even if `options.grammarSource` would be redefined in the grammar.
-It is usefull to attach the file information to the errors, for example
+This object will be used even if `options.grammarSource` is redefined in the grammar.
+It is useful to attach the file information to the errors, for example

 ## Using the Parser